RonanOD/OpenAAC/README.md

 This project uses [OpenAI Vector embeddings](https://platform.openai.com/docs/guides/embeddings) to translate a user's text/speech into easy to understand [AAC](https://www.asha.org/public/speech/disorders/aac/) symbols.
 The OpenAAC app uses OpenAI to match symbols to text to convert natural language to AAC pictograms.

+**Update:**
-**Update:** If there isn't a high match from the Vector DB, OpenAAC will use [OpenAI DALL-E 3](https://openai.com/dall-e-3) to generate a symbol's image.
+ * If there isn't a high match from the Vector DB, OpenAAC will use [OpenAI DALL-E 3](https://openai.com/dall-e-3) to generate a symbol's image.
+ * Tap on icon to hear the associated word using Text-To-Speech engine.

 The goal is to assist in communication between neurotypical and nonneurotypical users via mobile devices.